Tom Mueller: SpaceX

+Impulse Space

 Tom Mueller founded his own company, Impulse Space in September of 2021.
 The company develops chemical rocket engines, space tugs for moving satellites on-orbit, and planetary landers to deliver payloads to Mars.

-Outside his work at SpaceX, he was a commencement speaker for Loyola Marymount University graduate students in 2013, the year after SpaceX became the first private company to send a cargo payload to the International Space Station.
-He was also the feature of an article called "Rocket Man," published by LMU Magazine in 2011.
+Awards

 In 2014, Mueller was nominated for the Wyld Award, presented by the American Institute of Aeronautics and Astronautics (AIAA) for outstanding achievement in the development or application of rocket propulsion systems.